 Please enter your name, email and zip code below to sign up!

-The coronavirus has officially been declared a pandemic, and President Trump has declared a national emergency.
-The country is bracing itself for an impending outbreak, and people are scared.
+The coronavirus pandemic has impacted us all.
+Our communities and local businesses open and close as the situation changes, but the financial and emotional challenges remain, especially for those who were already struggling.
 As a leader in the fight against poverty, The Salvation Army is keenly aware of our responsibilities to bring help and hope to those who are most vulnerable.

-Ensuring the safety of those who depend on The Salvation Army’s programs and services, along with the safety of staff and volunteers, is of utmost priority.
-We are working with health officials at the local, state, and federal levels – including participating in situation-awareness calls with federal partners such as FEMA, CDC, DHS, and HHS.
-Hygiene and prevention guidance in accordance with recommendations from CDC is being used and shared with staff, volunteers, and program participants.
+Ensuring the safety of those who depend on The Salvation Army’s programs and services, along with the safety of staff and volunteers, is our utmost priority.
+We are working with health officials at the local, state, and federal levels; following CDC recommendations for hygiene and disease prevention; and sharing best practices with staff, volunteers, and program participants in order to keep those in our care healthy and safe.

 Our congregate senior and community meals that were occurring daily or weekly are now providing meals in to-go boxes or working with food delivery as necessary.